 COPASI, for example, is one of the most widely used CPU based software for analyzing biological regulatory networks.
-It includes user–friendly interfaces for model input to cater to the researchers without experience in programming.
-Simulation and analysis sections of COPASI perform efficiently on small-scale models, namely one-cell models.
-However, the features included strictly limit a pre-compiled program like COPASI and thus it is impossible for researchers to extend its usability to multi-cell simulation of biological networks.
-For the same reason, researchers are not able to analyze complex system involving DDEs as COPASI only supports simulations with ordinary differential equations.
+COPASI includes user–friendly interfaces for model input to cater to all researchers with varied programming ability.
+Simulation and analysis sections of COPASI perform efficiently on small-scale models, namely, one-cell models.
+However, the features included in the software strictly limit a pre-compiled program like COPASI and thus it is impossible for researchers to extend its function to multi-cell simulation of biological networks.
+For the same reason, researchers are not able to analyze complex system involving DDEs because COPASI only supports simulations with ordinary differential equations.

 On the other hand, simulation software packages that utilize GPU acceleration have shown considerable speedups.
 For example, cupSODA achieved “a 86× speedup on GPUs with respect to equivalent executions of LSODA on the CPU” and Murray’s package achieved “speedups of up to 115-fold over comparable serial CPU implementations, and 15-fold over multithreaded CPU code” (1,2,3).
 However, very few of the existing packages support partial differential equations and none of them support DDE.
-Lack of functionality in this category of systems also excludes a large portion of researchers from using this category of packages.
-In addition, most of the existing packages are presented as library and are not nearly as user-friendly as COPASI; often written in languages like C/C++, those packages require even higher levels of programming skill, which is not commonly possessed by researchers in this field.
+Lack of functionality in these systems also exclude a large portion of researchers from using this category of packages.
+In addition, most of the existing packages are presented as libraries and are not nearly as user-friendly as COPASI; often written in languages like C/C++, those packages require even higher levels of programming skill, which is not common among researchers in this field.
 Until now, there is virtually no usage of such packages in this field.

-Because of the aforementioned limitations of such packages, researchers some are interested in large and complex models are forced to create a specialized simulation system on themselves.
-Professor Ay and I were part of this group.
-The system built gradually in the past four years supports DDE and multi-cell simulations particularly for the segmentation clock project.
-Yet, there are also some obvious limitations in this system.
+Because of the aforementioned limitations of the packages described above, researchers interested in creating large and complex models are forced to create unique simulations.
+Professor Ay and I were tasked with building a specialized system.
+The system was constructed gradually over the past four years.
+It supports DDE and multi-cell simulations, particularly for the segmentation clock project.
+There are some limitations to this system, however.
 Written for a CPU only environment, the system runs slowly and parameter estimation takes days to execute on Colgate’s computer cluster.
-Furthermore, all data structures and functions were created based on model information of a particular regulatory network and thus updating the system corresponding to a model update was extremely inconvenient and highly time-consuming, let alone reusing the system for other models.
+Furthermore, because all data structures and functions were hard coded for a particular regulatory network, updating the system corresponding to a model update was extremely inconvenient and highly time-consuming.

-After observing similar examples and experiencing such circumstances, I decided that the new program should address the limitations of currently available alternatives.
-In particular, it will:
+I decided that the new program should address the limitations of the currently available alternatives.
+In particular, this program will:

 Accept delay differential equation models as inputs,